-‘Double Shot At Love’ Star Derynn Paige Lays With Legs Open In Tiny Black Bikini
+'Double Shot At Love' Star Derynn Paige Lays With Legs Open In Tiny Black Bikini

 Her tanned and toned body was featured prominently as she showed off her shape in a tiny black swimwear set.
 A triangle top had cups that were pushed to the sides to show off her cleavage.
 The bottom of the suit featured a peek-a-boo cutout around her stomach.
 It had high-cut sides that allowed her legs to appear even longer.

 Derynn extended her arms above her head for the pic.
-Her dark tresses were pulled into a loose ponytail which fanned out behind her on the top of the seat.
-Derynn’s eyes were covered by oversized, black sunglasses as she faced the rays of warm Florida sunshine.
+She pulled her dark tresses into a loose ponytail, which fanned out behind her on top of the seat.
+Derynn's eyes were covered by oversized black sunglasses as she faced the rays of warm Florida sunshine.

-Her legs were parted and one was bent at the knee while the other was extended downward.
+Her legs were parted and one was bent at the knee while the other extended downward.
 She displayed a pretty pedicure that featured white nail polish.

 Other followers also shared their appreciation for the sensational and sexy pic.